1 Corinthians 15:9-11

 God sees our inner man, He sees our motivation, He sees what drives our actions and words.
-If our words and actions come from a self-centered, people pleasing, or faulty worldview our words and actions are of no value to God because the motivation, our inward disposition, is flawed.
+If our words and actions come from a self-centered, people pleasing, or faulty worldview, our words and actions are of no value to God because the motivation--our inward disposition--is flawed.

 That grace which He bestowed upon and in us was Himself.
 As we grow in our understanding and experience that Christ gave Himself in that fashion, we will start to see that it was not only for salvation (from hell to heaven) that He did that but also to have us live in and live out our salvation, by His enablement, in practical and tangible ways (Phil.
 2:12-13).
 Grace, as perfectly displayed in Christ, is our true motivation.
-It has to be.
+It must be.

 Read and consider Romans 12:1-2, Ephesians 4:1-3, and Colossians 3:1-4.
 Perhaps Paul's most doctrinal and foundational books and in all 3 of them he first establishes and roots the Church in Christ and His grace, then exhorts and teaches the Church what it looks like to live in Christ and His grace.
 He wants us to be convinced that nothing will separate us from Christ and His love for us even when we don’t have lovable thoughts, actions or words.
 Only Christ and His grace can explain that.

 The solid foundation of Christ, the fullness of grace, can establish a strong assurance within us that sets us well for living with Him today in a world that desperately needs Him.
 We will be led into the valley of death of people’s lives, if you will, but if we are still wondering about our life and salvation in Christ, if we have doubts of our security in Him, we will never walk with Him in confidence through those valleys for the good of others.
-Only Christ and His grace assure us that everything will be OK even when it seems as if it's not.
+Only Christ and His grace assure us that everything will be okay even when it seems as if it will not.

 Christ is our life (Col. 3:4) and the life that we live is a life of faith (Gal.
 2:20).
 That can ONLY be a reality through the grace of God.